List of Empire ships (H): Empire Howard

 Empire Howard was a 6,985 GRT cargo ship, built by Lithgows Ltd, Port Glasgow.
 Launched on 22 October 1941 and completed in December 1941.
-Torpedoed on 16 April 1942 and sunk by at while a member of Convoy PQ 14.
+Torpedoed on 16 April 1942 and sunk by at while a member (and the ship of the convoy commodore) of Convoy PQ 14.

 Empire Hudson

 Empire Hudson was a 7,465 GRT CAM ship, built by J L Thompson & Sons Ltd, Sunderland.
 Launched on 9 May 1941 and completed in August 1941.
 Torpedoed and sunk on 10 September 1941 by at while in Convoy SC 42.

 Empire Humber

 Empire Humber was a 9,677 GRT cargo ship, by Burmeister & Wain, Copenhagen.
 Launched in 1939 as Glengarry for Glen Line Ltd, London.
 Seized in April 1940 as a war prize by Germany.
 Served with the Kriegsmarine.
 Renamed Meerberg in October 1940.
 Chosen for conversion to a raider in April 1941, given the code name Schiff No 5.
 Intended to be armed with eight 150 mm, two 80 mm guns, torpedo tubes an aircraft catapult and space for 150 mines.
 Sent to the Wilton Fijenoord shipyard in June 1941 for conversion to be carried out but still there in June 1943.
 Moved to Hamburg for installation of secret equipment.
 Still not completed by October 1943 when she was due to have entered service.

 Renamed Hansa on 10 February 1944 and commissioned as a training ship.
 Took part in the evacuation of Revel, Estonia in September 1944.
 In May 1945 she embarked several thousand German troops at Hela destined for the Bay of Lübeck.
 These troops were still aboard when Hansa was seized as a war prize at Kiel.
 Hansa was ordered to Methil in June 1945.
 She was the only ship in the convoy of some forty ships that flew her national flag, the others all flying the flag of surrender.
 Hansa was considered by the Admiralty to be a war prize, but she was allocated the name Empire Humber by the MoWT.
 She was ordered to Rotterdam for conversion to a Combined Operations HQ ship for service in the Pacific.
 Empire Humber was then laid up in Southampton.
 Japan surrendered during her lay-up, and Empire Humber was arrested on behalf of the Admiralty Marshal, the writ being nailed to the captain's cabin door.
 Glen Line Ltd, who were managing her for the MoWT ordered her to Gareloch.
 Despite the representative of the Admiralty insisting that she could not sail, she left Southampton in breach of maritime law.
 The issue of whether or not she was a war prize was not pursued.
 In 1946, Empire Humber was returned to Glen Line Ltd and renamed Glengarry.
 She was transferred to Ocean Steamship Co Ltd in 1970 and renamed Dardanus.
 She was renamed Glengarry in 1971 for her final voyage to shipbreakers at Sakaide, Japan.